sagemath/sage/src/doc/en/developer/advanced_git.rst

 Detached heads can be used to your advantage when reviewing tickets.
-Just check out the commit (look at the "Commit:" field on the github issue) that you are reviewing as a detached head.
+Just check out the commit (look at the "Commit:" field on the trac ticket) that you are reviewing as a detached head.
 Then you can look at the changes and run tests in the detached head.
 When you are finished with the review, you just abandon the detached head.
 That way you never create a new local branch, so you don't have to type ``git